How to add different style marker pins in the .NET MAUI Maps?

 }

-Step 3: Define the own marker style using the MarkerTemplate property of the MapTileLayer.
-To add the different style marker based on the marker data, change the MarkerTemplate using the DataTemplateSelector as shown in the following code.
+Step 3: Define your own marker style using the MarkerTemplate property of the MapTileLayer.
+To add a different style marker based on the marker data, change the MarkerTemplate using the DataTemplateSelector as shown in the following code.

 XAML: